 Easil is filled with premade templates, so beginner designers can learn what makes a good design.

-While there are paid versions of Easil, the free version is genuinely all you’ll need, especially if you’re just starting.
+While there are paid versions of Easil, the free version is really all you need, especially if you’re just starting.
 Similar to Canva, Easel is better suited for digital designs.

 Stencil is a bit of a newer graphic design tool that deserves its spot on this list of graphic design software for beginners.
 While it doesn’t have as many options as other tools out there, it has all you need if you’re just learning how to design.